matthias-blomme/ad-project-document/book/src/deliverables/presentations.md

        overuse it ;).
    -   You use your non-verbal communication correctly and efficiently.

-The entire group must participate in the planned trial presentations before the Christmas leave.
-It goes without saying that your test presentation is structured according to the guidelines of the semester 2 presentation techniques course.
+**The entire group must participate** in the final presentations before the Christmas leave.
+It goes without saying that your presentation is structured according to the guidelines of the semester 2 presentation techniques course.